'I won't be shocked if we get drawn against Derry'

 'There was a conscious feeling we had to lift it'

-Virtually all the best performers in Ballybofey were wearing white jerseys with corner-back Michael McKernan bombing forward to notch two points and Conor Meyler back to his all-action.
+Virtually all the best performers in Ballybofey were wearing white jerseys with corner-back Michael McKernan bombing forward to notch two points and Conor Meyler back to his all-action best.

 Brian Kennedy and Conn Kilpatrick conclusively won the midfield battle, with the latter chipping in with two points, while needless to say the two Canavans, Darragh and Ruairi, were outstanding in attack along with Darren McCurry and the evergreen Donnelly.